ashfaquekhalid/autoencoder/README.md

-# to enhance the resolution of images
+#autoencoder to enhance the resolution of images